 Creating content is writing, making a video, taking photos, and writing the text.

-6. Do you still want to make a Page?
+6. Do you still want to make a Facebook Page?

-Ask your Facebook friends nicely and infrequently.
+Ask your Facebook friends nicely and infrequently to like your Facebook Page and give them a reason why.
 Begging for likes is annoying.
 If you are starting a Page, there’s a reason.
 Surely, you have at least 25 people who will like it.

 You could post, “Hey, I just started this page and I’d love your help to get to 25.
 Thank you.” with the link.
 People respond to that.
 But just post it once or twice.